 - 4 thin chicken cutlets, about 3 oz each

 - 1/4 tsp oregano

 - 2 cups quick marinara sauce, warm

-If you prefer the microwave, cut squash in half lengthwise, scoop out seeds and fibers and place on a microwave safe dish and cover.
-Microwave 8-9 minutes.
+- Roast about an hour or until the skin gives easily under pressure and the inside is tender.
+(If you prefer the microwave, cut squash in half lengthwise, scoop out seeds and fibers and place on a microwave safe dish and cover.
+Microwave 8-9 minutes.)

 Nutritional information provided by Heather K Jones, RD (aka The Diet P.I.).